Login / Create Account

 Barbara is the Brockman's dreaded next door neighbour.
 She constantly highlights Sue's shortcomings with her seemingly perfect life and children.

-However, we discover later on that life is not quite so perfect for Babs after all - she has a number of blazing rows with her husband which keeps the whole neighbourhood awake.
+However, as we discover during the second series, life is not quite so perfect for Babs after all - she has a number of blazing rows with her husband which keeps the whole neighbourhood awake.